If you want to go further than just using free 3D models and learn how to sculpt realistic anatomy in ZBrush, this is the tutorial for you.

 To get an easier start, you can always use the base mesh that comes with ZBrush, if you're not feeling too confident with your knowledge of proportions.
 The base mesh comes with the Skull SubTool, so you can always take a look at how it's built.

 I don't want to spend a lot of time on proportions, so this time I will use the base mesh.
-To load the base mesh, follow the instructions below:
+To load the base mesh, do the following:

 - Select Lightbox